jeungsook/cs135/lessons/intdivision.md

 ### Fixes

-There are a few ways to fix this problem:
+There are a few ways to fix this problem but the basic idea is that you have to let the computer know you want to do double division:

 ```c++
 #include <iostream>